harpreetkaurguglani/HDFS_log_NeuralNetwork/README.md

 ## Log File Processing and Anomaly Detection on HDFS Log Dataset

 #### Data 586: Advanced Machine Learning: Final Report
-Harpreet Kaur Guglani & Kristy Phipps
+Harpreet Kaur and Kristy Phipps

 The challenge of processing log files for anomaly detection was undertaken as part of a final paper and project.
 This project was completed during the Master of Data Science (MDS) degree at UBC and was completed over a four week period concurrent with our coursework for Data 586 - Advanced Machine Learning.